-4 Reasons Why You Shouldn’t Wait Until Next Year to Get a CPA
+Why You Shouldn’t Wait Until Next Year to Get a CPA

-CPA busy season is from February through April and late August through October.
-That isn’t a great time to initiate a relationship with a new CPA as many focus exclusively on required work for existing clients.
+That means that waiting until March of next year to try to find a great new CPA is not viable, particularly top-tier firms — many firms focus exclusively on required work for existing clients.
 November and December are two months when CPAs have considerably more time to meet potential clients and assess whether they can add value.

-2. Don’t miss out on implementing key actions before year end that will improve your 2019 tax obligations.
+2. Don’t miss out on implementing key actions before year end that will improve your 2019 tax obligations

-3. Taxes are still fresh in your mind, especially for those filing quarterly or those who filed an extension.
+3. Taxes are still fresh in your mind, especially for those filing quarterly or those who filed an extension

 If you or your business just filed your returns for September and/or October 15th, your taxes are still fresh in your mind.
 That means it’s a perfect time to find a CPA and pass on relevant information as well as questions you may have about actions you or the CPA can take to help optimize future tax filings.

-4. Filing Taxes and Tax Planning is complex and shouldn’t be rushed.
+4. Filing taxes and tax planning is complex and shouldn’t be rushed.